inEXASCALE/pychop/README.md

 #### (III).
 Integer quantization

 Integer quantization is another important feature of pychop.
-It intention is to convert the floating point number into low bit-width integer, which speedup the computations in certain computing hardware.
+It intention is to convert the floating point number into a low bit-width integer, which speeds up the computations in certain computing hardware.
 It performs quantization with user-defined bitwidths.
 The following example illustrates the usage of the method.

 The integer arithmetic emulation of ``pychop`` is implemented by the interface Chopi.
-It can be used in many circumstances, and offer flexible choices for users to choose, such as symmetric quantization or not, number of bitwidth to use, the usage is illustrated as below:
+It can be used in many circumstances, and offers flexible options for users, such as symmetric or unsymmetric quantization and the number of bits to use.
+The usage is illustrated as below:

 ```Python